philbertshea/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens the app.
+1. User requests to load data by specifying a file location.
-2. TAssist loads data from a file stored at a specified location.
+2. TAssist loads data from the specified file location.
 3. TAssist displays all students and their information, as loaded from file.

     Use case ends.